plone/documentation/develop/styleguide/python.rst

 Since Plone has such a huge code base, we don't want to lose developer time figuring out into which group some import goes (standard lib?, external package?, etc.).
-So we just sort everything alphabetically and insert one blank line between ``from foo import bar`` and ``import baz`` blocks.
+So we just sort everything alphabetically case insensitive and insert one blank line between ``from foo import bar`` and ``import baz`` blocks.
 Conditional imports come last.
 Again, we *do not* distinguish between what is standard lib, external package or internal package in order to save time and avoid the hassle of explaining which is which.

 .. sourcecode:: python